Brock Osweiler: 2012 season

-Osweiler was selected with the 57th overall pick in the second round of the 2012 NFL draft by the Denver Broncos.
+Osweiler was selected in the second round (57th overall) of the draft by the Denver Broncos.
 He signed a four-year rookie contract worth $3,516,000 through the 2015 season.

-Osweiler made his NFL debut in the Week 4 victory of 37–6 over the Oakland Raiders.
+Osweiler made his NFL debut in the Week 4 37–6 victory over the Oakland Raiders.
 During the regular season finale against the Kansas City Chiefs, he completed two-of-four passes for 12 yards in the 38–3 victory.